-- If an undocumented student discloses his or her immigration status, encourage the student to seek legal assistance immediately and connect the student with a reputable legal service agency if requested.
+- If an undocumented student discloses their immigration status, encourage the student to seek legal assistance immediately and connect the student with a reputable legal service agency if requested.

 - Assist undocumented youth as they navigate the immigration process by helping them prepare the appropriate documents and supporting their attendance at immigration-related appointments.

-- When faced with a legal request by an immigration agent to interview a student, seek guidance from the school district’s attorney and officials, remind the student being interviewed that he or she is free to refuse to answer questions, and follow standard procedures and policy regarding notification of the student’s parent or guardian.
+- When faced with a legal request by an immigration agent to interview a student, seek guidance from the school district’s attorney and officials, remind the student being interviewed that they are free to refuse to answer questions, and follow standard procedures and policy regarding notification of the student’s parent or guardian.

 - In the event of student displacement as a result of an immigration raid, ensure that each child knows what to do and whom to call if there is no adult supervision at home and communicate directly with families to assure them that their children will continue to be safe at school, during off-campus school activities, and on school buses.

-- Offer school counseling services to children of parents who have been detained or deported in an immigration raid.
+- Offer school counseling and mental health services to children of parents who have been detained or deported in an immigration raid.

 - Ensure that students are exposed to learning experiences that focus on developing college aspirations and preparing students for entry into higher education to help all students have access to higher education.